MarkNisarg/proof-buddy/README.md

 ![Set 'redirect_uri' equal to 'http://localhost:3001/oauth2callback' like so:](documentation/readme_resources/Authorization_URL_Redirect_URI.png)

 11. Set 'client_id' equal to your Client ID, which you can find under your web client you created in Step 5.
-See Step 6 in the previoussection for more assitance.
+See Step 6 in the previous section for more assitance.
 Note: Remember to not share your 'Client ID' with anyone!

 <br>